 Chief Human Resources Officer vs. Chief People Officer

-HR Director vs. Vice President of People Operations
+Head of HR vs. Head of People Operations

-While both are responsible for overseeing their teams, an HR Director and a VP of People Operations have a few different responsibilities.
-Occupying a more strategic and people-focused position, the VP of people operations is more highly compensated than the human resources director.
+While both are responsible for overseeing their teams, an Head of HR and a Head of People Operations have a few different responsibilities.
+Occupying a more strategic and people-focused position, the Head of People Operations is more highly compensated than the Head of Human Resources.

-Despite the similarity of their titles, the HR Manager and the Manager of People Operations have quite different salaries, with the newer Manager of People Operations earning almost tend thousand dollars more per year.
+Despite the similarity of their titles, the HR Manager and the Manager of People Operations have quite different salaries, with the newer Manager of People Operations earning a couple of thousand dollars more per year.